About the Concert Series:

 Praeludium et Fuga in A minor, BWV 543 — Johann Sebastian Bach (1685–1750)

-The Music From St. Mark's Concert Series is offered to feed our community with the gift of music and to benefit our Choral Scholars program.
+The Music From St. Mark's Concert Series offers our community the gift of music and benefits our Choral Scholars program.
+The Choral Scholars program provides scholarships to UConn music students who sing with us regularly.
+This vibrant program brings glorious music to our worship services and gives students professional experience in church music.
 We gratefully acknowledge the musicians who make this series possible.